 a.s.r. health supplementary recognises different levels of liquidity management.
 First, short-term liquidity management which covers the day-to-day cash requirements and aims to meet short term liquidity risk targets.
 Second level covers the long-term liquidity management.
-This, among others, considers the strategic matching of liquidity and funding needs in different business conditions in which market liquidity risk could materialise.
+This, among others, considers the strategic matching of liquidity & funding needs in different business conditions in which market liquidity risk could materialize.
 Finally stress liquidity management refers to the ability to respond to a potential crisis situation as a result of a market event and/or an a.s.r.-specific event.
-For example liquidity outflows could occur as result of lapses in the insurance portfolio, catastrophe risk or high cash variation margin payments related to the ISDA/CSA agreements of derivatives. a.s.r. health supplementary monitors its liquidity risk via different risk reporting and monitoring processes including cash management reports, cash flow forecasts and liquidity dashboards in which liquidity outflows are calculated for different stress scenarios.